 - The first shop to open its doors after the book came out was Wordplay in Wardensville, an adorable shop carrying a blend of books and toys.

 - The bustling small town of Thomas is a great fit for Ghost Palace Books, which opened its doors on Halloween 2020 with an impressive selection of new, used and regional titles.

 - A group of entrepreneurs in Wheeling came together to form the Wheeling Book District – three shops located within a few blocks from one another.
 The trio consists of the state’s oldest indie shop, Paradox Bookstore, and newcomers Point of the Heart and Vigilant Books.

 - Argo Books in Buckhannon opened its doors in 2021, offering “a curated collection of regional literature, classic literature, art and design books, manga and graphic novels.”

 - Buckhannon also welcomed Gaslight Books in 2021.
 The shop launched an online store with plans for a brick and mortar space in the works.

 - Innovative entrepreneur Heather Baldwin opened The Book Hop in 2021, a Martinsburg-based mobile bookshop that travels around the eastern panhandle of the state.

-- Barboursville is now home to Booktenders, a new shop owned by two former bartenders who share a love of books.
+- Barboursville is now home to Booktenders, owned by two former bartenders who share a love of books.